What are the origins of the AIWG?

 What formats are there and who do they target?

-The AIWG announces various funding formats in the field of research and society.
+The AIWG announces various funding formats in the areas of research and society.
 These include cross-locational research groups, fellowships for researchers and expert practitioners, commissioning expert opinions and a mentoring programme for young scholars in Islamic-Theological Studies and Muslim civil society.

 The AIWG’s Research Formats target both academic staff in Islamic-Theological Studies and scholars of other disciplines who wish to work on topics related to Islam and religion.
 Click here for additional information on the Research Formats.